OkeBahnsen/academic-kickstart/content/talk/index2.md

 +++
-date = 2019-06-22T09:00:00  # Schedule page publish date.
+date = 2020-07-14T09:00:00  # Schedule page publish date.

-title = "9th European Political Science Association General Conference 2019" time_start = 2019-06-22T09:00:00
+title = "Annual Scientific Meeting of the International Society of Political Psychology 2020" time_start = 2020-07-14T09:00:00
-time_end = 2019-06-22T11:40:00
+time_end = 2020-07-16T11:40:00
-abstract = "Presented Paper: *Are Coalition Signals Cheap Talk for Voters?*"
+abstract = "Presented Paper: *Anxiety Politics - Evidence from a Pre-Registered Experiment on the Impact of Threat of Shock on Political Attitudes*"

 abstract_short = ""
-event = "9th European Political Science Association General Conference 2019" location = "Belfast, United Kingdom"
+event = "Annual Scientific Meeting of the International Society of Political Psychology 2020" location = "Berlin, Germany"

 # Is this a selected talk? (true/false)
 selected = false